arsalene-zbidi/Openssh-Authentifcation-using-Kerberos/README.md

 ```
 now we need to enable Gassapi which is the *Generic Security Services Application* Programming Interface, which is a standard interface for securely exchanging authentication and authorization data between networked applications.

+In order to enable the Gassapi we need to change  the configuration file in */etc/ssh/ssh_config*

 ```bash
    sudo nano /etc/ssh/ssh_config
 ```